 Through our investment in the Personal Development Programme, we will regularly consider the ways in which we will support high standards of attainment, promote common values, and help students understand and value the diversity that surrounds them, and challenge prejudice and stereotyping.

 We will monitor the progress and achievement of students by the relevant and appropriate protected characteristics.
-This information will help the school to ensure that individual students are benefiting from our Coaching programme and are achieving their potential, the school is being inclusive in practice, and trends are identified which inform the setting of our equality objectives in the school improvement plan.
+This information will help the school to ensure that individual students are achieving their potential, the school is being inclusive in practice, and trends are identified which inform the setting of our equality objectives in the school improvement plan.

 We will collect and analyse information about protected characteristics in relation to staff recruitment, retention, training opportunities and promotions to ensure all staff have equality of opportunity.
 We will not ask health-related questions to job applicants before offering a job, unless it relates to an intrinsic function of the work they do.
 We will make reasonable adjustments such as providing auxiliary aids for staff with disabilities